troyhill/TTFF/docs/README.md

 ### Principal component analysis

 This approach uses all available data.
-PCA reduces the dimensionality of the full dataset to a smaller number of truly independent variables.
+PCA reduces the dimensionality of the full dataset to a smaller number of statistically independent synthetic variables.
 A PCA is applied to a training dataset and then the model is used on recent data to generate a flow prediction.

 The six-dimension PCA used here has the following form: